-137. Site NP11 is 2.10 hectares and has a shared boundary with NP12 which is 1.83 hectares.
+- 152. Site NP11 is 2.10 hectares and has a shared boundary with NP12 which is 1.83 hectares.
 Both sites are characterised by a large open field and hedgerow boundary treatments.
-The south-west corner of NP11 is also allocated as Local Green which is frequently used by the surrounding community.

-- 138. NP11 can be publicly accessed via Grange Avenue, NP12 however is entirely bounded by hedgerow and cannot be publicly accessed.
-There is an existing access point along Fox Covert Lane which is gated. - 139.
+Immediately outside the boundary of NP11, on the south-west corner, is a Local Green Space which is frequently used by the surrounding community. - 153.
+NP11 can be publicly accessed via Grange Avenue, NP12 however is entirely bounded by hedgerow and cannot be publicly accessed.
+There is an existing access point along Fox Covert Lane which is gated. - 154.
 Both sites are located in the last remaining break/gap in Misterton's distinctive layout.
 The development of both sites would bridge the gap between the eastern and western sides of development.
-Both sites are able to benefit from views into the central green space, one of Misterton's defining features. - 140.
+Both sites are able to benefit from views into the central green space, one of Misterton's defining features. - 155.
 There is a previously well-used informal footpath across the site running to the north east corner.
 Local residents have submitted a proposal to Nottinghamshire County Council that this become a Public Right of Way.
-The application is pending. - 141.
+The application is pending. - 156.
 The Misterton Design Code provides detailed analysis of the density and character in the area around the site allocation.
 This was not available when the previous plan was prepared.
-This has resulted in an adjustment to the housing numbers allocated on the sites. - 142.
+This has resulted in an adjustment to the housing numbers allocated on the sites. - 157.
 Updated EA flood zone mapping means that the exact extent of the site boundaries has also been amended slightly.
 The exact footprint of NP11 (and NP12) is shown below.
 Development must not cause additional flooding problems to residents on Marsh Lane.